-Net income from hedge accounting and other financial instruments measured at fair value (non-trading) amounted to a net expense of \notin 133 m (H1 2019: net income of \notin 105 m).
-Firstly, a remeasurement loss of \notin 71 m (H1 2019: gain of \notin 51 m) arose on fund investments, predominantly attributable to the widening of credit spreads.
+Net income from hedge accounting and other financial instruments measured at fair value (non-trading) amounted to a net expense of \in 133 m (H1 2019: net income of \in 105 m).
+Firstly, a remeasurement loss of \in 71 m (H1 2019: gain of \in 51 m) arose on fund investments, predominantly attributable to the widening of credit spreads.
 Secondly, interest rate and credit spread changes in connection with non-trading financial instruments measured at fair value led to significant remeasurement losses.

 The very significant contraction in other net income was largely attributable to the absence of the one-off item from the first-time consolidation of KOFIBA that had increased the net income in the previous year.
-Other net income amounted to $\leq 42 \text{ m}$ compared with $\leq 195 \text{ m}$ in the corresponding prior-year period.
-This figure also included dividend income of $\leq 8 \text{ m}$ (H1 2019: $\leq 5 \text{ m}$) and gains or losses on derecognition of financial instruments not measured at fair value through profit or loss amounting to a net gain of $\leq 5 \text{ m}$ (H1 2019: $\leq 7 \text{ m}$).
+Other net income amounted to €42 m compared with €195 m in the corresponding prior-year period.
+This figure also included dividend income of €8 m (H1 2019: €5 m) and gains or losses on derecognition of financial instruments not measured at fair value through profit or loss amounting to a net gain of €5 m (H1 2019: €7 m).

 General and administrative expenses comprised personnel expenses of € 335 m (H1 2019: € 334 m), other administrative expenses of € 378 m (H1 2019: € 381 m) as well as depreciation and amortisation charges of € 65 m (H1 2019: € 63 m).
-Other administrative expenses included the European bank levy in an amount of € 51 m (H1 2019: € 42 m) and expenses for the association overhead allocation and the reserve funds in an amount of \in 63 m (H1 2019: \in 52 m).
+Other administrative expenses included the European bank levy in an amount of € 51 m (H1 2019: € 42 m) and expenses for the association overhead allocation and the reserve funds in an amount of € 63 m (H1 2019: € 52 m).
 In contrast, the IT and consultancy expenses included in other administrative expenses fell markedly compared with the corresponding prior-year period.